February 2, 2019 • 0 Comments

 No bags allowed inside!

 Note that some embassies let their applicants bring in a bag (like the UK) – the French embassy does not so I had to bring over my bag to the locker area for an additional Php75.00.
+The new location of VFS France is in the 30th floor of The World Center in Gil.
+Puyat, Makati.
+Same location as VFS Switzerland.

 Now, once you’re inside the VFS, bring a ballpen with you and prepare TWO sets (1 original and 1 photocopy) of ALL of your documents – even the flight and lodging reservations.
 They will return the original copies to you but of course, take in your passport during the entire process.
 After you settle the visa fee, you’ll be asked to wait so they can collect your biometrics (fingerprints and photo).
 After that, the waiting game begins!